wajdiail/Traffic-Sign-Classifier/untitled.md

 ## Introduction

 The goal of this project is to classify German Traffic Signs.
 Since this is a image recognition classification problem.
 A Deep learning Convolution network is employed to solve the task at hand.
 This is because Convolution networks has been known to excel in image classification problems.
 Over the past years all the IMAGENET competition winners and top contenders are convolution network based models.
-The model used in this project is an adapted version of LENET architecture from Yann Lecun's paper with some additional filters and dropout layers.
+The model used in this project is an modified version of LENET architecture from Yann Lecun's paper with some additional filters and strong regularization.
 The model was trained on a preprocessed data which involved data augmentation and normalization.
 The final validation and test accuracy obtained is 97% and 95.2%  respectively.

 Here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)
 ---